dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 compile('org.springframework.boot:spring-boot-starter-actuator')
 ```

-and in application.properties set
+and disable security for actuator endpoints in application.properties

 ```
 management.security.enabled=false
 ```

-so that we are authorized to access all protected actuator endpoints (you may reconsider it in production)

-Now launch the app and try: [http://localhost:8080/application/metrics](http://localhost:8080/application/metrics)
+Now launch the app and hit [http://localhost:8080/application/metrics](http://localhost:8080/application/metrics)

-and we will see some metrics like:
+and enjoy metrics like:
 mem, processors, heap, etc...

-Check _org.springframework.boot.actuate.endpoint.PublicMetrics_ interface and it's class hierarchy to find providers for all presented metrics.
+To find providers for presented metrics check _org.springframework.boot.actuate.endpoint.PublicMetrics_ interface and it's class hierarchy.

 &nbsp;

 #### CounterService & GaugeService

-One of the _PublicMetrics_ providers is special - _MetricReaderPublicMetrics_ - because it reads all metrics registered by _CounterService_ and _GaugeService_.
+Of the _PublicMetrics_ providers _MetricReaderPublicMetrics_ is special as it reads all metrics registered by _CounterService_ and _GaugeService_, which in short

-What are they:

-CounterService - registers tracks just inreasing a counter (so can be used to number of requests, pages visits, etc)
+_CounterService_ - registers tracks just inreasing a counter (so can be used to number of requests, pages visits, etc)

-GaugeService - can store any value (it's not incremental - just set), so it's application may vary from from measuring time to showing info about threads, conntections, etc.
+_GaugeService_ - can store any value (it's not incremental - just set), so it's application may vary from from measuring time to showing info about threads, conntections, etc.

-These services are used in many places.
+These two are used in many places, like gathering metrics with every request to any endpoint.

-For example - for every request to any endpoint at least two metrics are registered,
-even for [http://localhost:8080/application/metrics](http://localhost:8080/application/metrics) we have:
+Even for [http://localhost:8080/application/metrics](http://localhost:8080/application/metrics) we have:

 ```
 gauge.response.application.metrics: 0.0